daavelar/laravel-makeview/readme.md

 #Laravel make:view {path.to.the.file}

-Just put the Daavelar\Console\MakeView in your Kernel.php...
+Just put the line Daavelar\MakeView::class in your Kernel.php...

 It will create a blank view, if exists, will throw an error message